jacolind/crinfu/slidedeck.md

 \end{columns}

-## Indexing in crypto
+## No indexing in cryptocurrencies

-Most crypto owners only have 1-3 different virtual currencies.
+Most cryptocurrency owners only have 1-3 different virtual currencies.

 [comment]: # "include the fomo comment When did you buy Ethereum"

-# Part II: Why crypto
+# Part II: Why cryptocurrency

 ##  The internet of money